-- Have you checked the Cloud SQL Auth proxy output?
-Pipe the output to a file, or watch the terminal where you started the Cloud SQL Auth proxy.
+- Have you checked the Cloud SQL Auth Proxy output?
+Pipe the output to a file, or watch the Cloud Shell terminal where you started the Cloud SQL Auth Proxy.

 - Does your user or service account have the required IAM permissions to connect to a Cloud SQL instance?

 - Have you enabled the

 - If you have an outbound firewall policy, make sure it allows connections to port 3307 on the target Cloud SQL instance.

 - If you are connecting using UNIX domain sockets, confirm that the sockets were created by listing the directory specified with the -dir when you started the Cloud SQL Auth Proxy.